As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Dyed jade is far cheaper than natural ones.
 The price difference can reach four-digit values.
 That is why it is so important to know how to spot treatment.

 The price for dyed jade is the lowest among all other types of treated jade.
-Depending on the size of the stone and kind of jewelry (be it bangle or carving), the price for dyed jade doesn’t exceed 50$, compared to the natural jade, where the price per carat (0.2 gram) can be more than 1000$.
+Depending on the size of the stone and kind of jewelry (be it bangle or carving), the price for dyed jade doesn’t exceed $50, compared to natural jade, where the price per carat (0.2 grams) can be more than $1000.

 The most traditional jade piece of jewelry is a bangle (rigid, ring-shaped solid bracelet carved from a solid piece of stone).
 It’s possible to find a dyed jade bangle for about 15 dollars.

-The price for dyed jade is low when the treatment is clearly indicated.
-It’s crucial to fairly disclose all the treatments.
+The price for dyed jade is low when the treatment is indicated.
+It’s crucial to disclose all the treatments fairly.

 Is All Jade Dyed?

 Not all jade is dyed.
 There is a lot of high-quality material which doesn’t require color enhancement.
 Jade is impregnated, bleached, or wax-saturated far more often than dyed.
-If the jade is called Type C, it means that it is dyed in order to improve its appearance.
+If the jade is called Type C, it is dyed to improve its appearance.

 How Long Does Dyed Jade Last?

-The dyed jade color (of course, depending on the manufacturer) is quite stable and can last for years if handled with care.
+The dyed jade color (of course, depending on the manufacturer) is relatively stable and can last for years if handled with care.

-Exposure to chemicals and household cleaners or heat from a jeweler’s torch can have negative effects on jade’s appearance (including artificial coloration) and durability.
+Exposure to chemicals, household cleaners, or a jeweler’s torch heat can negatively affect jade’s appearance (including artificial coloration) and durability.

 How do You Get the Dye Out of Jade?

-The dye can be removed from the jade by wiping the stone with a cotton cloth soaked with a solvent like acetone or if placed for a few hours into a bleaching solution.
+The dye can be removed from the jade by wiping the stone with a cloth soaked with a solvent like acetone or placing it into a bleaching solution for a few hours.
 However, we do not recommend you to do this, as the whole piece of jewelry can be spoiled.

 Conclusion

-Jade is commonly treated by various methods.
+Various methods commonly treat Jade.
 They are impregnation, bleaching, and dyeing.
-It is quite challenging even for professionals to spot them.
+It is pretty challenging even for professionals to spot them.

 Dyed jade is marked as Type C jade on the trade.

-- Also, beads of jade that are coated by dye will have chips around the bead’s hole.
+3. Also, beads of jade coated by dye will have chips around the bead’s hole.

-To make a final conclusion regarding the treatment, we highly recommend consulting with professional gemologists.
+To conclude the treatment, we highly recommend consulting with professional gemologists.

 TIP: Using UV light is necessary when identifying dyed jade.
-Testing with UV light is also necessary when trying to identify real and fake ambers.
-Find out more about how to spot fake amber in the article below:
+Testing with UV light is also required when trying to identify genuine and fake ambers.
+Find out more about how to spot phony amber in the article below:

 Real vs. Fake Amber: 9 Key Differences & UV Light Testing